owizdom/solana-indexer/README.md

 ## Disclaimer

-**🚧 solana-chain-indexer is under active development, and has not been audited.**
+**solana-chain-indexer is under active development, and has not been audited.**

 - Features may be added, removed, or modified
 - Interfaces may have breaking changes
 - Should be used **only for testing purposes** and **not in production**
 - Provided "as is" without guarantee of functionality or production support

-**Eigen Labs, Inc. does not provide support for production use.**

-## Security

-If you discover a vulnerability, please **do not** open an issue.
-Instead contact the maintainers directly at `security@eigenlabs.org`.

 ## License